 PEF is measured before and after an injection to assess for reaction.

 After each injection, there is a 30 minute wait, no matter how busy the Allergy Clinic is.
 Clients may go to see a doctor, get a prescription filled or make an appointment while waiting.
 Going to the Physical Therapy department or leaving the building is prohibited.
 This is a safety procedure so we may note any reactions and render needed treatment.
 If your doctor has prescibed an Epi-Pen, please bring it with you to your appointment.

 Health fees must be paid before using the Allergy Clinic.
-Fall/Spring enrolled student patients receiving allergy injection maintenance only, during the summer, shall not be required to pay the "summer health fee".
+Fall/Spring enrolled student patients receiving allergy injections shall not be required to pay the "summer health fee" during the summer.
 Those individuals not paying the summer fee are not eligible to receive any other service other than the allergy injections.
 Scheduled charges for the injections shall apply.

 The Allergy and Immunization Clinic will charge a failed appointment charge for all allergy and immunization patients arriving late (10 minutes or more) for their scheduled appointments.
 Patients will need to reschedule their appointment for a later date/time.

 Before allergy injections are begun, we need in writing the following information:

 - List of allergens.

 - Instructions regarding missed injections or for times when the client is off the prescribed schedule.
 No further injections will be given without specific written orders from your allergist.